Fields of Study: Comparative Politics, American Politics, Methodology

-Areas of Interest: African Politics, Political Behavior, Elections, Party Systems, Research Methods
+Areas of Interest: African Politics, Political Behavior, Elections, Political Parties, Research Methods

 Paul holds a B.A. in International Studies from Taylor University and a Master of Public Policy with a specialization in international development from Michigan State University.
-Prior to pursing his doctoral degree, Paul worked in Washington D.C. as a development professional and political analyst at the National Democratic Institute for International Affairs, assisting the Southern and East Africa team in winning and implementing democracy strengthening projects.
-He also served as a research assistant for the Afrobarometer and has conducted fieldwork in Ghana, Zambia, and Zimbabwe.
+Prior to pursing his doctoral degree, Paul worked in Washington D.C. as a development professional and political analyst at the National Democratic Institute for International Affairs on the Southern and East Africa team.
+He has also served as a research assistant for the Afrobarometer and Varieties of Democracy projects.